 - use magic to guard himself against unpredictable attacks (like install magic traps)

 A wizard threatened by a steel-clad warrior wielding a two-handed sword would only need to create ice right under the feet of that guy while being charged.
-Or he could cast a Spark Spell right into the warriors armor, setting his garment ablaze.
-Or magically increase the weight of the armor or the sword until the attacker could not use it anymore.
-Even petty magic would have great impact and the imagination of the spell caster would be the only limit (even in games that offer pregenerated spells and no wild magic).
+Or he could magically increase the mass of the armor or the sword until the attacker could not use it anymore.
+Even petty magic would have great impact and the imagination of the spell caster would be the only limit (even in games that offer pregenerated spells with a lot of built in limitations).

 A possible solution: costs that hurt

-No, not mana in bottles – magicians would take over the mana production and optimize for themselves, there would be no shortage of mana.
-However, if you combine serious costs with the use of magic, a wizard will consider whether to use his abilities to take someone’s lunch (as well as create lunch for someone in need).
+No, not mana in bottles or charms – magicians would take over the mana production and optimize it for themselves, who owns the mana would accumulate money and power.
+However, if you combine serious personal costs with the use of magic, a wizard will consider whether to use his abilities to take someone’s lunch (as well as create lunch for someone in need).

-A spell could have expected or random effects on the sorcerer and his environment – physical damage, mutations, violent effects, illness, madness, conjuring misfortunes, etc. Any spell could be an unnatural absue of the fabric of reality and it could be striving to make up for it.
+A spell could have expected or random effects on the sorcerer and his environment – physical damage, mutations, violent effects, illness, madness, conjuring misfortunes, etc. Any spell could be an unnatural abuse of the fabric of reality and reality itself could react to make up for it.
 Thus, although each spell could have the desired effect, sooner or later, it would haunt the caster or relatives with equal intensity.
 The handling of magic should be done immediately more responsibly and considerately, even old master magicians in their tower would not be immune to experiencing drastic consequences even in critical success.
-Even „good“ magic would be affected, a healing spell could then kill the patient or the healer.
+Even “good” magic would be affected, a healing spell could then kill the patient or the healer.
 Whether magic is still fun then, just try it out.

 If the costs are too low, the almighty elite will emerge, if they are too high, only crazy people would try magic.
 If magic is only safe to use if it is slow, the direct effect in the field is lacking, but in the long term the same power structures would appear as explained above.